-- 4. The designated health authority in collaboration with the responsible physician may allow the use of standing orders but only for preventative medications (e.g., immunizations), and for ailments that are typically treated with over-the-counter medications. - 5.
+- 3. Only a licensed clinician may initiate prescription medication treatment by a written or verbal order.
+Prescription medications used for life threatening situations will require subsequent clinician verbal or written order. - 4.
+The designated health authority in collaboration with the responsible physician may allow the use of standing orders but only for preventative medications (e.g., immunizations), and for ailments that are typically treated with over-the-counter medications. - 5.
+Approved assessment protocols pertaining to emergency life-threatening conditions (e.g., chest pain, shortness of breath) may contain prescription medications and must include immediate communication with a provider - 6.
 The facility designated health authority will ensure that nurses are trained in protocol use and will document the following: - a. evidence that all new nursing staff is trained; - b. demonstration of knowledge and skills; - c. evidence of annual review of skills; and - d. evidence of retraining when new protocols are introduced or existing protocols are revised.